-With ripe bananas, shredded carrot and pineapple all topped with a rich cream cheese frosting and chopped walnuts, this carrot cake banana bread is simply dreamy!
+With ripe bananas, shredded carrots and pineapple all topped with a rich cream cheese frosting and chopped walnuts, this carrot cake banana bread is simply dreamy!
 So completely satisfying with your favourite cup of tea or coffee.
 It’s a quick bread recipe you’ll want to make again and again!

 If you’re in need of a little sweet, have I got the thing for you!